A VM-Host affinity policy describes a relationship between a category of VMs and a category of hosts.

 - Click Add to open the New Compute Policy Wizard.

-- Fill in the policy Name and Description, then use the VM tag and Host tag drop-down controls to choose the VM category and Host category to which the policy applies.
+- Provide a Description of the policy, then use the VM tag and Host Tag drop-down controls to choose a Category and Tag to which the policy applies.

 - Click Create to create the policy.